slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 How to network?

 Adding value is everything.
-Find out what people actually want and give it to them.<br>
+Find out what people actually want and give it to them.
 People want to form relationships with those who seem like they’ll give more (or at least as much) than they take.

 > *'You'll start to live when you can live outside yourself.
 Being in the moment instead of being in your head.'*